 New Zealand’s development effort involves leadership on policy issues alongside aid funding.

 Our aid efforts are more likely to succeed if partner countries have effective policies in place.
 Therefore, engaging with partner governments on policy issues is an important part of our development work.
 We're a champion internationally for development issues affecting small island developing states.
 Domestically, we advocate for development-friendly New Zealand policy.
-For more on this see our Policy Coherence for Sustainable Development statement [PDF, 120 KB].
+For more on this see our policy statement on International Cooperation for Effective Sustainable Development.
+[PDF, 5.4 MB]

 We have six priorities for our policy work: